jowo-io/next-auth-nostr-provider/README.md

    * @param {string} siteUrl
    *
    * Must be defined as a securely generated random string.
 Used to sign the
-   * JWT that authenticates users who have logged in with Lightning.
+   * JWT token that authenticates users who have logged in with Lightning.
    */
   secret: process.env.NEXTAUTH_SECRET,

   /**
    * @param {object} storage
    *
-   * `lnurl-auth` requires that a user's Lightning wallet triggers a
+   * The lnurl-auth spec requires that a user's Lightning wallet triggers a
-   * callback to authenticate them.
+   * callback as part of the authentication flow.
 So, we require session storage to
    * persist some data and ensure it's available when the callback is triggered.
-   * Data can be stored in a medium of your choice.
+   * Data can be stored in any medium of your choice.
    *
    * @see https://github.com/jowo-io/next-auth-lightning-provider/tree/main/examples/
    */